Upon completion of this course, students should have:

-- Have a broad grounding across the breadth of advanced Computer Science;
+- A broad grounding across the breadth of advanced computer science;

-- Have specialist knowledge in (at least) one of knowledge systems, programming languages and distributed computing;
+- Specialist knowledge in (at least) one of knowledge systems, programming languages and distributed computing;

-- Have attained research maturity, including the ability to independently carry out a research survey, and either: plan, execute, interpret and report on a computational experiment; or develop a new theoretical advance and report on the development; or both.
+- Aattained research maturity, including the ability to independently carry out a research survey, and either: plan, execute, interpret and report on a computational experiment; or develop a new theoretical advance and report on the development; or both.

 The Master of Science (Computer Science) is a research training program that gives students the opportunity to undertake a substantive research project in a field of choice, as well as a broad range of coursework subjects including a professional skills component, as a pathway to PhD study, or to the workforce.